 Where do I find talented copy writers?

-You’ve got one right here 🙂 Asking for recommendations is also a very good way to find someone who suits your needs.
+You’ve got one right here, just a video call away 🙂 Asking for recommendations is also a very good way to find someone who suits your needs.